atlas-bi/website/src/docs/automation_hub/tasks.md

 It will attempt to connect to a remote server through SSH and run whatever command you specify.

-The commands can be loaded from an exteral script (through SFTP, FTP, SMB, Gitlab or web url), or internally through the code editor.
+The commands can be loaded from an external script (through SFTP, FTP, SMB, Gitlab or web url), or internally through the code editor.

 ## Processing Script

 Data from the source is passed into a local file and can be modified with a python script.

-Also, if you choose `Python Script`_ you can run a python script without input.
+Also, if you choose `Python Script` you can run a python script without input.

 If there is a data source selected it will be passed into your python script as parameter 1.

 A script like this will pick up that file.

 ``` python
 import sys
 input_file = sys.argv[1]
 ```